Removing Structured Noise with Diffusion Models: Discussions

 \section{Discussions}

 Inverse problems are powerful tools for inferring unknown signals from observed measurements and have been at the center of many signal and image processing algorithms.
 Strong priors, often those learned through deep generative models, have played a crucial role in guiding these inferences, especially in the context of high-dimensional data.
-While complex priors on the signal are commonly employed, noise sources are often assumed to be simply distributed, drastically reducing the effectiveness of inverse problems in structured noise settings.
+While complex priors on the signal are commonly employed, noise sources are often assumed to be simply distributed, drastically reducing their effectiveness in structured noise settings.

 In this work, we address this limitation by introducing a novel joint posterior sampling technique.
 We not only leverage deep generative models to learn strong priors for the signal, but we also extend our approach to incorporate priors on the noise distribution.
 To achieve this, we employ an additional diffusion model that has been trained specifically to capture the characteristics of structured noise.
 Furthermore, we show the compatibility of our method with three existing posterior sampling techniques (projection, DPS, $\Pi$GDM).
 We demonstrate our method on natural and out-of-distribution data and noise and achieve increased performance over the state-of-the-art and established conventional methods for complex inverse tasks.
 Additionally, the diffusion-based method is substantially easier to train using the score matching objective compared to other deep generative methods that rely on constrained neural architectures or adversarial training.